Faculty Referral Information

 the assessment process is rather intense and requires a 16 hour/8 week commitment.

 Please remember that there are many reasons why students have difficulty in college.
-There are

 many academic and psychological support services on campus.
 The College Handbook is a good